By Jessica Ellis | September 20, 2019

 This spear phishing campaign was detected as part of PhishLabs’ Email Incident Response service.
 Of the service capabilities, we are able to use crowdsourced indicators and other information from across our client base to proactively mitigate threats before they reach user inboxes.
 Indicators are also sent via our API.

-To learn more about PhishLabs’ Email Incident Response service, which includes SOAR capabilities that were able to successfully thwart this spear phishing attack, reach out to our team.
+To learn more about PhishLabs’ Email Incident Response service, reach out to our team.